adobe-type-tools/keyboard-layouts/README.md

 Also, some shift states might be dropped in the conversion.
 This is necessary, as Windows only supports six shift states, two of them with reduced features.

+### Python requirements

+The script was successfully tested using

+- Python 3.7.4 on macOS 10.15.7
+- Python 3.9.1 on Windows 10 Enterprise v 1809

 ### Usage

 Example for converting the input file `special.keylayout` to output file `special.klc`: